Manaseh1/nilkuwa-nmesahau-repo/soma-hii-stuff-ukumbuke.md

 # Kujikumbusha mazee

-KUjikumbusha is reminding yourself in swahili
+Kujikumbusha is reminding yourself in swahili
+I m reminding myself the basics of github